YashGkwd/Doodle-Classifier-CNN/README.md

 # Doodle-Classifier-CNN
-The Doodle classifier is based on a Neural Network which classifies the doodle input given by the user in 20 different classes.
+The Doodle classifier is based on a Convolutional Neural Network which classifies the doodle input given by the user in 20 different classes.

 ![87329602-73404680-c54c-11ea-9e82-06057b6a873f](https://user-images.githubusercontent.com/73688295/137089923-7a92a14e-2d14-45e1-a495-05bc7bd72cc4.gif)
 ## Dataset
-The Neural Network Model was trained on a dataset consisting of 2807037 images containing images of 20 differnt classes.
+The Neural Network Model was trained on a dataset consisting of 2807037 images containing images of 20 differnt classes.Each image is of the size 28 x 28.

 ![data (1)](https://user-images.githubusercontent.com/73688295/137096046-372afdbc-a076-4c2f-ba7a-adc4fb8d9696.png)

-## Required libraries
+## Libraries required
 - Pytorch (For implementing Neural Network and its training)
-- OpenCV (For creating the drawing pad)
+- OpenCV (For creating drawing pad)
 - Matplotlib (for plotting graphs and images)
 - Numpy
 ## CNN Model